 What is ADD?

-ADD stands for Attention Deficit Disorder and means 'a mental disorder whereby a person is unable to concentrate or pay attention'.
-People with ADD are unable to focus their attention on something for a long time and they have difficulty concentrating.
+ADD stands for Attention Deficit Disorder.
+It is a mental disorder whereby a person is unable to concentrate or pay attention.
+People with ADD are unable to focus their attention on something for a long time, and they have difficulty concentrating.
 They also often have problems 'taking action'.
-For example, they find it difficult to absorb the specific information required for them to perform a task.
-In addition, they can quickly forget things, be chaotic and withdrawn.
+For example, they find it difficult to absorb the specific information required to perform a task.
+In addition, they can quickly forget things and be chaotic and withdrawn.

 Young people with ADD

-Young people with ADD are often completely inundated with thoughts and impressions whirling around in their head and they often tend to withdraw into their own world.
+Young people with ADD are often completely inundated with thoughts and impressions whirling around in their heads, and they usually tend to withdraw into their own world.
 They are frequently told that they are quiet, dreamy or 'passive'.
-It sometimes seems as if they do not want to carry out their tasks, but their inaction is often simply because they are incapable of this.
-They cannot do it, partly because of the enormous stream of thoughts whirling around in their head.
+It sometimes seems they do not want to carry out their tasks, but their inaction is often simply because they are incapable.
+They cannot do it, partly because of the enormous stream of thoughts in their head.

 ADD has an enormous effect on the lives of children and young people.
-The greatest problems arise when they are confronted with task-oriented work at school, when doing homework at home, and when interacting with peers.
-If any additional problems arise, such as depression or addiction, then the young person could end up in a downward spiral.
+The most significant problems arise when they are confronted with task-oriented work at school, when doing homework at home, and when interacting with peers.
+If any additional issues arise, such as depression or addiction, then the young person could end up in a downward spiral.

 We often see that young people with ADD try to calm their maelstrom of whirling thoughts and get some peace of mind by self-medicating, smoking cannabis or using other drugs.
 At Yes We Can Youth Clinics, we are available 24/7 to provide warm and professional guidance.
 Step by step, we guide and lead these young people towards a new, positive future.
 Our follow-up aftercare programme continues to help and guide these young people in their recovery and further development.
 For example, a central part of this programme focuses on helping these young people find a fulfilling way of life.